Grokmoo/sulis/Readme.md

 ## Getting Started

 ### Prerequisites
 You'll need recent versions of Rust and Cargo installed.
-The game currently requires nightly to compile.
+The game will compile on the latest stable version.
 [Rustup](https://www.rustup.rs/)

 ### Installation